sashag211/ESD_XYZ_App/README.md

 # ESD_XYZ_App
 ESD Java web app

-Please clone the project and add the missing sub folders from the zipped file.
-I could not add them to the folder.
+Please clone the project and make sure you keep uptodate with all changes made, if needed make another branch to upload your app.

 Task to do:Login filter,CSS,Testing,user dashboard, admin dashboard